We have several reasons to use Gmail as the main communication method. It’s fast, easy to use and far than any other mail service.

 Check whether your account recovery information is up to date.
 Go to My Account page, from there click on Get Started under “Security Check-up”.
 Update your recovery information with your primary phone number, any other mail in use and security question.

 4. Add a Delegate

 Add a secondary email to your account as a delegate.
 A delegate can send, read, delete emails and acts on behalf of your Gmail account.
 It can change your Gmail password or update account settings as well.
 Activate this option from Settings > General > Grant access to your account.

 Review the apps, websites connected to your Google account.
 Remove any unwanted or non trusted app from the list.

-Check security alerts and related notifications of your account in last 28 days.
-Such notifications include change of password, adding recovery options etc. Create text message alerts to inform you if someone changes your password or on hacking attempts.
+Check Gmail security alerts and related notifications of your account in the last 28 days.
+Such notifications include change of password, adding recovery options, etc. Create text message alerts to inform you if someone changes your password or on hacking attempts.

 Use a strong alphanumeric password for your Gmail.
-It should not contain your any personal information like name, date of birth, mobile number, vehicle number etc and never use it in any other site.
+It should not contain your personal data like name, date of birth, mobile number, vehicle number, etc and never use it in any other site.
 The password should be changed at frequent intervals or at least in three months.

-In the same way, you will get emails with subject “Prize won $5,00,000” or a similar one.
-Google will divert such emails to spam folder automatically.
-However, never respond to spammers or share your personal info with them.
-Immediately inform Google about suspicious emails by clicking on the spam button.
+In the same way, you will get emails with the notifications of lottery draws, fund transfer, etc. Google will divert such emails to your spam folder automatically.
+Never respond to such messages or share your personal data with them.
+You can inform Google about suspicious emails by clicking on the spam button.